-Tom Jolliffe looks back at Blade Runner as we enter the year it was set…
+Tom Jolliffe looks back at Blade Runner in the year it was set…

 Remember when 2014 was coming to an end?
 There was a clamour of snorting giggles as people bemoaned the impending 2015’s lack of self drying clothes, flying cars, hydropizza and hover-boards.
 Granted, Back to the Future Part II did get a few things right, like a shift to more environmentally friendly power sources, as well as a retro fascination.
 Maybe in the mid-80’s, Robert Zemeckis et al realised that they were in the best era ever, and future generations, or misty eyed nostalgia fiends, would look back obsessively over the decade with themed cafes etc.